sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/shrInivAsaH/gAndhIgItA.md

 Notes.

- 1 This ध्यानserves also as a short introduction to the main work.
+ 1 This ध्यानऽerves also as a short introduction to the main work.

  2 The Kaurava King of the original Bhagavadgita is taken here as a representative symbol of British Imperialism; while Sanjaya is the king’s chairoteer and adviser.